Tomato Rice Recipe (South Indian Thakkali Sadam)

 My recipe is made in a stove-top pressure cooker.
-Like most rice recipes, it can also be made in the Instant pot or in a pan on the stove-top.
-I have shared quick Instant pot and stove-top instructions in the recipe card below.
+Like most rice recipes, it can also be made in the Instant Pot or in a regular pan.
+Quick Instant Pot and stove-top instructions are shared in the recipe card below.

 It has taken me multiple attempts to get this recipe right, and I am so excited to share the flavors of our rich time in Tamil Nadu.

-The recipes has the perfect balance of flavors and tastes that compliment the tanginess of the tomatoes so well.
-You will love this tomato rice recipe for its simplicity as well as overall balanced flavors.
+The recipe has a perfect balance of flavors that complement the tanginess of the tomatoes beautifully.
+You will love this tomato rice for its simplicity and overall balanced taste.

-If you like to add some pops of sweetness to the dish, include some frozen or fresh green peas or carrots or sweet corn kernels.
-This would also make the dish more healthier and flavorful.
+To add some pops of sweetness, include frozen or fresh green peas, carrots, or sweet corn.
+These also make the dish more wholesome and flavorful.

 Looking to make Instant Tomato Rice?
-Make my zesty recipe of Tomato Thokku (Tomato Pickle).
+Try my zesty Tomato Thokku (Tomato Pickle).
 Store it in the fridge.
-Whenever the craving strikes, mix the Tomato Thokku with some steamed rice.
+When the craving strikes, just mix it with steamed rice.
 Tadaa!
 Your Instant Tomato Rice is ready.

 How to make Tomato Rice